Chronic disease continues to be a critical focus in public health in Canada and globally.

 “Three out of five children and youth between the ages of 5 and 17 are not active enough for optimal growth and development” (Canadian Fitness and Lifestyle Research Institute, 1998, p.
 6).

-Only 7% of young people attain the recommended daily level of physical activity (Statistics Canada, 2011).
+Only 7 per cent of young people attain the recommended daily level of physical activity (Statistics Canada, 2011).

 There is evidence that investment in programs that take multi-faceted approaches to address both physical activity and nutritional issues benefit children significantly (Doak et al., 2006; Summerbell et al., 2005; Thomas et al., 2004).
 Comprehensive health approaches in schools lead to improvements in children’s academic achievements, as well as in their health, well-being and quality of life – and help to reduce pressures on our health-care system over the long term (CNA, 2011).